Adrielcodes/weather-app/README.md

-# Streamlit Weather App
+# Weather Explorer App

-This Streamlit Weather App is a simple web application that fetches current weather data for a given city using the WeatherAPI.com API and displays it interactively.
+This Weather Explorer App is a simple web application that fetches current weather data for a given city using the WeatherAPI.com API and displays it interactively.
 Users can input a city name, select a date and time, choose a temperature unit, and view various weather parameters such as humidity, wind speed, and location on maps.

 ## Features